 This Diversion Control Policy is provided for educational and informational purposes only.
-It is intended to offer healthcare providers guiding principles and policies regarding best practices in diversion control for patients who are prescribed buprenorphine.
+It is intended to offer physicians guiding principles and policies regarding best practices in diversion control for patients who are prescribed buprenorphine.
 This Policy is not intended to establish a legal or medical standard of care.
-Providers should use their personal and professional judgment in interpreting these guidelines and applying them to the specific circumstances of their individual patients and practice arrangements.
+Physicians should use their personal and professional judgment in interpreting these guidelines and applying them to the particular circumstances of their individual patients and practice arrangements.
 The information provided in this Policy is provided "as is" with no guarantee as to its accuracy or completeness.
-ASAM will strive to update this Policy from time to time but cannot ensure that the information provided herein is always current.
+ASAM will strive to update this Policy from time to time, but cannot ensure that the information provided herein is current at all times.

-Preamble: As the availability of buprenorphine treatment for opioid use disorder has increased, so have reports of diversion, misuse, and related harms.
-In addition to potential harms in the community, diversion indicates medication non-adherence and should be proactively addressed by healthcare providers.
-There are a range of signs that a patient is misusing or diverting buprenorphine including but not limited to: (1) missed appointments; (2) requests for early refills because pills were lost, stolen or other reasons; (3) urine screens negative for buprenorphine, positive for opioids; (4) claims of being allergic to or intolerant of naloxone, and requesting monotherapy; (5) non-healing or fresh track marks; or (5) police reports of selling on the streets.
-There are a range of reasons for diversion and misuse including diverting to family/friends with untreated opioid addiction to help convince them to also get into treatment or get through time on a waiting list, selling some or all of medication in order to pay off debts/purchase preferred opioid/pay for treatment in places where there are inadequate providers taking private insurance or public Medicaid for multiple reasons [e.g., inadequate reimbursement/no reimbursement/burdensome PA process].
+Preamble: With physicians having the ability to treat up to 275 patients with buprenorphine, there is concern that this increased access may contribute to increased diversion, misuse and related harms.
+There are a range of signs that a patient is misusing or diverting buprenorphine including but not limited to: (1) missed appointments; (2) requests for early refills because pills were lost, stolen or other reasons; (3) urine screens negative for buprenorphine, positive for opioids; (4) claims of being allergic or intolerant of naloxone, and requesting monotherapy; (5) non-healing or fresh track marks; or (5) police reports of selling on the streets.
+Likewise, there are a range of reasons of diversion and misuse (e.g., diverting to family/friends with untreated opioid addiction with patient trying to be "help" convince them to also get into treatment or get through time on a waiting list, selling some or all of medication in order to pay off old drug debts/purchase preferred opioid of abuse/pay for treatment in places where there are inadequate addiction work force taking private insurance or public Medicaid for multiple reasons [e.g., inadequate reimbursement/no reimbursement/burdensome PA process].

-The safety and health of the patient and others in the community could be at risk if misuse and diversion are not addressed proactively and throughout treatment.
+The safety and health of the patient and others in the community could be at risk, if misuse and diversion are not addressed proactively and throughout treatment.
 The reputation of XYZ Medical Practice may also be put at risk.

-Definitions: Diversion is defined as the unauthorized rerouting or misappropriation of prescription medication to someone for whom it was not intended (including sharing or selling a prescribed medication).
-Misuse includes taking medication in a manner, by route or by dose, other than prescribed.
-2
+Definitions: Diversion is defined as the unauthorized rerouting or misappropriation of prescription medication to someone other than for whom it was intended (including sharing or selling a prescribed medication).